 ECG Monitor Quiz (beta version)

-Our ECG Monitor Quiz is similar to the standard Quiz, but with a twist.
+Our Monitor Quiz is similar to the standard Quiz, but with a twist.
 Instead of static tracings, the ECGs are presented using a simulated patient monitor.
 After the twenty tracings are evaluated, we present a graded report along with static images of each tracing.
 Your score is compared to a mean score for all recent website visitors.
 Don't worry, your score is kept private.

 ECG Monitor Quiz